niooss-ledger/tdx-module/BUILD.md

 This repo contains a docker file for your convenience.
 SW prerequisites could be found in the [Dockerfile](Dockerfile) (prerequisites could be installed also manually).
 Please note that the TDX module isn't part of the docker image and the user must build it according to the [instructions below](#how-to-build).
-The docker image is identical across all TDX versions, there is no need to rebuild it.

 ## Docker Container Build Instructions: